You know, the question I keep getting asked over the week, oh, you got to help Trump.

 There's your pivot.

-You're the last person to lecture anybody on the treatment of women because all the money you took from the Saudis and how they oppress women, but what I want to talk about is why did you abandon those four guys in Benghazi and lie to us about it?
+You're the last person to lecture anybody on the treatment of women because all the money you took from the Saudis and how they oppress women.

-You know, it it's not that hard.
+You know, it's not that hard.

-So I would say that he did fine in the first debate, but I that's the improvement I would make if anyone ever asked me.
+So I would say that he did fine in the first debate, but that's the improvement I would make if anyone ever asked me.

 I agree with you.

-But you know, I was in Paris in August, and I was there two years prior.
+But, you know, I was in Paris in August, and I was there two years prior.

 Yeah.